FernandoSchett/particles_pipeline_gpu/README.md

-# JUN + NANDO COOL MERGING ALGORITH CODE.
+# JUN + NANDO COOL MERGING ALGORITHM CODE.

 ## How to run: